Click on the links below to view the Telemeeting script and readings:

 5. Offensive language has no place in a Christ‐centered recovery group.
 Furthermore, names, locations, websites, or explicit examples should NOT be shared.
 If something offensive or triggering is mentioned, the leader or a member should bring attention to the person sharing.

 Will all present please introduce yourself using first names only?
 New members need not admit to having a problem with sexual purity or sex addiction, but let us know if this is your first recovery meeting or first time attending this specific meeting. (if a new member exists) Please hang on until the end of the phone call and I will exchange information with you so that we can send you a Newcomer’s packet.
 You may also acknowledge your Higher Power if you choose.
 Hello, my name is __________(state your higher power if you choose) and (choose one) I am recovering from sexual addiction or who is fighting for sexual purity.

 The Empty Chair:

 The Virtual Empty Chair in the middle of our circle awaits the return of those members who are currently suffering the consequences of their addiction in prison.
 Also, the chair awaits the return of those members who have left the program in search of their true bottom.
 Finally, the empty chair is to remind all present the loss of those members whose disease drove them to take their own life.

-There will be a Virtual Parking Lot at the end of the meeting intended to allow time to exchange phone numbers and gather information on new members.
+There will be a Virtual Parking Lot at the end of the meeting intended to allow time to exchange contact information and gather information on new members.

 First Steps, Mini First Steps, and Testimonies should be scheduled one week in advance by notifying the leader.
 The first meeting of the month is a step study.
 We will review the step of the corresponding month. (i.e. January – Step 1, February – Step 2, etc…)